Uninett/spfx-uninett-webparts/documentation/readme/site-directory.md

 # Order Site Button

+This web part requires you to set up several different components before it can be used.

+Please refer to the [detailed documentation](/other_components/README.md).

+___

 Lets you order a new, customised SharePoint site.

 ![Order site demo](img/order-site.JPG) | ![Order site demo 2](img/order-site-2.JPG)